 - To move a guideline, hover over the guideline in a region not too close to the view or artboard edge.
 The cursor should indicate guideline movement.
 Press the mouse and drag the guideline.

-- While moving the guideline, hold the Control key to place the guideline into the artboard under the mouse, or the canvas, if the mouse is outside of all artboards.
+- While moving the guideline, hold the Control key to place the guideline into the artboard under the mouse, or the canvas, if the mouse is outside of the artboards.

 - To rotate a guideline, hover over a visible end of the guideline.
 This can be close to the artboard margin (for artboard guidelines) or the document view margin (for canvas guidelines).
 The cursor should indicate guideline rotation, when hovering at the end of a guideline.
 Press the mouse and start dragging.
 The guideline will rotate around the last position used to move the guideline.

-The Guideline panel, accessible from the Panels - Editing menu, can be used to create and manage guideline groups, and to numerically edit positions and rotations of guidelines in the current group.
+The Guideline panel, accessible from the Panels - Editing menu, can be used to create and manage guideline groups, and to set positions and rotation angles of guidelines in the current group.
 A single canvas or artboard may contain multiple guideline groups.

 The following guideline editing options are accessible from the Guideline panel: